 Affirm Holdings, Inc. is offering 24,600,000 shares of Class A common stock.
 This is our initial public offering, and no public market currently exists for our Class A common stock.
-The initial public offering price of the Class A common stock is \$49.00 per share.
+The initial public offering price of the Class A common stock is expected to be between \$41.00 and \$44.00 per share.

-We have two classes of common stock: Class A common stock and Class B common stock.
-The rights of the holders of Class A common stock and Class B common stock are identical, except with respect to voting, conversion and transfer rights.
+Following this offering, we will have two classes of common stock: Class A common stock and Class B common stock.
+The rights of the holders of Class A common stock and Class B common stock will be identical, except with respect to voting, conversion and transfer rights.
 Each share of Class A common stock will be entitled to one vote.
-Each share of Class B common stock will be entitled to 15 votes and is convertible at any time into one share of Class A common stock limmediately following this offering, the holders of our outstanding shares of Class B common stock will beneficially own approximately 93.7% of the voting power of our outstanding capital stock, and those stockholders who beneficially owned our capital stock prior to the completion of this offering will beneficially own approximately 98.8% of the voting power of our outstanding capital stock.
+Each share of Class B common stock will be entitled to 15 votes and will be convertible at any time into one share of Class A common stock.
+Immediately following this offering, the holders of our outstanding shares of Class B common stock will beneficially own approximately 93.7% of the voting power of our outstanding capital stock, and those stockholders who beneficially owned our capital stock prior to the completion of this offering will beneficially own approximately 98.8% of the voting power of our outstanding capital stock.
 Further, Max Levchin, our Founder, Chairman and Chief Executive Officer, will beneficially own approximately 19.8% of the voting power of our outstanding capital stock immediately following this offering.